michaelelim/portfolio-gatsby/src/pages/about.md

 - Web Development
 - Digital Marketing
 - Project Management
+- Content Management

-As of this date (2020-10-07) my tech stack is as follows:
+As of this date (2020-10-28) my tech stack is as follows:
 - HTML
 - CSS
 - SASS